helicida/Space-Invaders---Return/README.md

 # Space-Invaders---Return

 This repository contains the source code of GhostShooter, a Phaser HTML5 game.
 Only educational purposes.
-All Space Invaders rights below to their original developers.
+All Space Invaders rights belong to their original developers.

 ## Screenshoots: